arav06/aws-fundies/aws-services-fundamentals.md

 In most organizations, only 20% of data is actively used and the other 80% is infrequently accessed.
 To store this data we will use EFS - Infrequent Access Tiering.
 It is little more expensive to access, but the cost for storage is less

 Approximately, if we store 1 TB of data in EFS - Standard, it will cost $300/month .
-But if we store only 200GB of data in EFS - Standard which will cost $60/month  and 800GB of data in EFS - Infrequent Access, it will cost $20/month, the total would be only $80/month
+But if we store only 200GB of data in EFS - Standard which will cost $60/month  and 800GB of data in EFS - Infrequent Access, which will cost $20/month, the total would be only $80/month

+EFS has 2 modes: Regional and One Zone

 EFS Regional automatically copies data across all AZs